NAVC Colin F. Burrows International Scholar Program

 WSAVA Assembly member association representatives are invited to nominate one (1) candidate from their country’s association.
 Preference will be given to applicants who are active members of their association, and have the potential to develop and support continuing veterinary education in their region.

-Selected Scholars receive:
+All Selected International Scholars receive:

 - One (1) complimentary VMX registration